JessJ310/APS-portfolio.github.io/delivery-speed.md

 # Accelerating delivery speed by optimizing delivery route
 ### Market benefit: ###
 Minimize the total delivery time from a warehouse to multiple delivery points.
-Accelerating delivery speed by optimizing delivery routes enhances customer satisfaction, increases repeat purchases, and boosts overall market competitiveness.### Implementation: <br>
+Accelerating delivery speed by optimizing delivery routes enhances customer satisfaction, increases repeat purchases, and boosts overall market competitiveness.<br>
+### Implementation: <br>
 ### Dijkstra's algorithm <br>
   - Represent locations such as warehouses, delivery points, and intersections as nodes.
   - Represent the roads connecting these locations as edges.